bhuvanmdev/RL-tic-tac-toe/README.md

 ## Q learing with neural netowrks, but with only temporal differene function

-TODO:- to build a much more efficient one using Q training.
+TODO:- to build a much more efficient one using Q training(q-dnn).